 Transport Training

-Salisbury High School has an expectation that, where applicable, students are off taxi transport during Years 9 and 10.
+Salisbury High School has an expectation that, where applicable, students are off taxi transport during Years 9 and 10 in consultation with parents.
 Explicit training is conducted to walk, take a bus or train to and from school.